lmarz/simpleNN/README.md

 Inspired by TheCodingTrain - [Toy-Neural-Network-JS](https://github.com/CodingTrain/Toy-Neural-Network-JS)

-It has 1 hidden layer and
-it uses Backpropagation as learning method with the sigmoid function as activation function
+It has one hidden layer and uses Backpropagation as learning method.

 ## Getting Started
 ### Prerequisites